 Up to eight terminal points enable the connection of solid or finely stranded cables to the bus terminal.
 The terminal points are implemented in spring force technology.
-Connect the cables as follows (see fig. "Connecting a cable on a terminal point":
+Connect the cables as follows:

 - 1. Open a terminal point by pushing a screwdriver straight against the stop into the square opening above the terminal point.
 Do not turn the screwdriver or move it alternately (don't toggle). - 2.
 The wire can now be inserted into the round terminal opening without any force. - 3.
-When the screwdriver is removed, the terminal point closes automatically and holds the wire securely and permanently in place
+The terminal point closes automatically when the pressure is released, holding the wire securely and permanently.

-See the following table for the suitable wire size width:
+See the following table for the suitable wire size width.

-Terminal housing ELxxxx, KLxxxx ESxxxx, KSxxxx Wire size width (single core wires) 0.08 2.5 mm 2 0.08 2.5 mm 2 Wire size width (fine-wire conductors) 0.08 2.5 mm 2 0.08 2.5 mm 2 Wire size width (conductors with a wire end sleeve) 0.14 1.5 mm 2 0.14 1.5 mm 2 Wire stripping length 8 9 mm 9 10 mm
+Terminal housing ELxxxx, KLxxxx ESxxxx, KSxxxx Wire size width (single core wires) 0.08 2.5 mm 0.08 2.5 mm Wire size width (fine-wire conductors) 0.08 2.5 mm 0.08 2.5 mm Wire size width (conductors with a wire end sleeve) 0.14 1.5 mm 0.14 1.5 mm Wire stripping length 8 9 mm 9 10 mm